Young Match Officials

 SRRS Young Match Officials Initiative

-Somerset Rugby Referees (SRRS) is keen to support the development of Young Match Officials (YMOs) by providing a supportive and safe environment in which they can develop as young people via rugby union and match officiating.
+Somerset Rugby Referees (SRRS) is a keen supporter of the development of Young Match Officials (YMOs) by providing a supportive and safe environment in which they can develop as young people via rugby union and match officiating.

 With an ever-changing rugby landscape needing match officials (15-a-side, 7-a-side, touch rugby, etc) SRRS needs to meet these demands and encourage young people to flourish using rugby and refereeing as a rewarding activity in which they can fulfil their potential.